 Accounts Receivable-Accounts receivable are generated by transactions in which the Station has provided services in advance of payment.
 Management estimates an allowance for doubtful accounts based upon their review of delinquent accounts and an assessment of the Station's historical evidence of collections.
 It is the Station's policy to charge off uncollectible accounts receivable when management determines the receivable will not be collected.
-Management established that no allowance for doubtful accounts was necessary for June 30, 2022.
+Management established that no allowance for doubtful accounts was necessary for June 30, 2024.

 Pledges Receivable-Unconditional short term promises to give ("pledges") are recognized as support and revenue in the period the pledge is received.
 Management estimates an allowance for doubtful pledges based upon their review of delinquent pledges and an assessment of the Station's historical evidence of collections.
-Management established that no allowance for doubtful account was necessary for June 30, 2022.
+Management established that no allowance for doubtful account was necessary for June 30, 2024.

 Long-Lived Assets, Net-Long-lived assets are recorded at cost if purchased or at estimated fair value if received by gift.
-The University's policy is to capitalize assets acquired through purchase greater than \$1,000 and acquired by gift greater than \$5,000 having a useful life greater than one year.
-Depreciation is provided over the estimated useful lives of the respective assets using the straight-line method.
-The estimated lives of such assets range between 5 and 50 years.
+The University's policy is to capitalize assets acquired through purchase and gifts greater than \$10,000 and having a useful life greater than one year.
+Assets acquired with grant funding are capitalized if greater than \$5,000 and with a useful life of greater than one year, subject to change based on applicable Federal and State regulations relating to specific grant agreements.
+Depreciation of long lived assets is recorded on the straight-line method over their estimated useful lives ranging from 3 to 50 years.

 Long-lived assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The carrying amount of a long-lived asset is not considered recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 An impairment loss, if any, is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
-Management has determined that long-lived assets were not impaired at June 30, 2022.
+Management has determined that long-lived assets were not impaired at June 30, 2024.